-- 1. Display the Views toolbar by choosing View-Toolbars-Views. - 2.
-Select Insert-Meter/Key Change. - 3.
-Click on the View toolbar to open the Meter/Key view. - 4.
-Select the first (and only) meter/key change in the list. - 5.
-Click 🔳 to open the Meter/Key Signature dialog box.
+- 1. Display the Views toolbar by choosing Views-Toolbars-Views, or by using the Insert-Meter/Key Change command. - 2.
+Click an on the View toolbar to open the Meter/Key view. - 3.
+Select the first (and only) meter/key change in the list. - 4.
+Click to open the Meter/Key Signature dialog box.